-What data protection features does Salesforce provide out of the box?
-Are those features sufficient to meet customers’ needs?
+What data protection features Salesforce provides its customers, and whether they are enough to meet customers’ needs?

-Although Salesforce does a great job on service and data availability by maintaining multiple copies of customer data at different geolocations, they do acknowledge some gaps in their data protection strategy and recommend that their customers take backups of their Salesforce data and not rely on Salesforce to recover the data.
+Salesforce ensures its service and data availability by maintaining multiple copies of customer data at different geolocations.
+However, they do acknowledge some gaps in their data protection strategy and strongly recommend that their customers take backups of their Salesforce data, and not rely on Salesforce to recover the data.

 The Salesforce article “Data Backup & Recovery Best Practices” states, “Salesforce maintains a copy of customer data for disaster recovery purposes, but it is important for customers to develop a data backup and recovery strategy as part of their overall data management and security model.
 The Salesforce Data Recovery service is an expensive and time-consuming process and should only be used as a last resort, when no other copy of the data is available”

-- Backup RPO is 24 hour, because Salesforce takes full a backup once a week and incremental backups once a day.
+- Backup RPO: Backup RPO is 24 hours, because Salesforce takes full back up once a week and incremental backups once a day.
 Again, remember that Salesforce can only recover production data going back 90 days.

-Lack of self-service for data recovery- There is no self-service option.
+- Lack of self-service for data recovery- There is no self-service option.
 Customer has to call the Salesforce.com customer support team to recover their data, making the whole process cumbersome and time-consuming.

-Lack of flexibility of storage targets.
-There is no option for on-premises backup, which could be essential for regulatory compliance reasons.
+- No flexibility on storage targets- There is no option for on-premises backup, which could be essential for regulatory compliance reasons.

 Native Metadata Backup Options

 - Change Sets.
-Copy metadata from your production organization to a sandbox or developer organization.
 For more information, see Change Sets Overview.

 - Sandbox Refresh.
-By refreshing a related sandbox, your configuration metadata is copied over automatically.
 For more information, see Creating or Refreshing a Sandbox.

 - com Migration Tool.
-Java/Ant-based command-line utility for moving metadata between a local directory and a Salesforce organization.
 For more information, see Force.com Migration Tool.

-It’s obvious that using these Salesforce tools and features for data backup and recovery would require manual intervention, effort, significant infrastructure investment, and – in many cases — special skillsets.
-All of these factors would make the RTO higher and the recovery process very cumbersome, underscoring the definite need for a third-party solution to help bridge this gap for customers.
+However, if one were to use the above Salesforce tools, it would require manual intervention, effort, significant infrastructure investment, and – in many cases — special skillsets.
+Quite evidently, this would make the RTO higher and the recovery process very cumbersome.

-The next questions are, what would a potential solution look like, and what would be the basis for choosing a third-party solution?
-To learn about potential solutions, read “Salesforce Data Protection: How to Backup Your Data”
+You may ask – what would a good potential solution looks like, and what should be the basis for choosing a third-party solution?